 - Lavendula stoechas only grow as one-season tender annuals in cold climates.

 Lavender likes full sun and well-draining soil.
 A sandy-loam is best and unlike many other plants, they do not require fertilizer.

-Besides death by extreme winter exposure, over-watering will also kill lavender .
-Because many lavenders have silvery-gray stems or foliage and become woody, gardeners can mistake this for drying out when it is actually normal for the plant.
+The two things most likely to kill lavender are dramatic temperature swings in winter and over-watering.
+Because many lavenders have silvery-gray stems or foliage and become woody, gardeners can mistake this for drying out when it’s really just part of the normal aging process for the plant.
 Step away from the hose: they are drought-tolerant plants.

 The best-looking lavenders are carefully trimmed in their first few years of growth to remove flower stems after blooming and maintain a nice overall shape to the plant.
 There is more on this below.

 If you already have lavender but are not sure what you’re growing, this has identification tips.

 The two popular hardy species are L. angustifolia and L. xintermedia with lots of varieties available.

 - Many are listed as hardy down to zones 5 or 6.